Characterization of the Community Structure of Large-Scale Functional Brain Networks During Ketamine-Medetomidine

 During awake conditions, the most remarkable feature of the community structure of functional brain networks was the presence of communities involving large areas of the frontal and parietal lobes.
-Functional clusters involving both regions were also frequent on that state.
-Those observations suggest that the awake condition may be dependent on highly integrated neural processes involving these same areas.
-These suppositions are in accordance to predictions of Tononi and Edelman that conscious experiences would typically be related to highly integrated and differentiated neural processes involving posterior corticothalamic regions involved in perceptual categorization interacting functionally with anterior regions involved in concept formation, value related memory and planning \citep{tononi1998consciousness, edelman2013consciousness}. \\
+Functional clusters involving both regions were also frequent in that state.
+These observations suggest that the awake condition may be dependent on highly integrated neural processes involving these same areas.
+These suppositions are in accordance with the predictions of Tononi and Edelman that conscious experiences would typically be related to highly integrated and differentiated neural processes involving posterior corticothalamic regions involved in perceptual categorization interacting functionally with anterior regions involved in concept formation, value-related memory, and planning \citep{tononi1998consciousness, edelman2013consciousness}. \\

 The main areas affected by the administration of the Ketamine-Medetomidine cocktail were the secondary associative cortex of the frontal and parietal lobes.
-This experimental evidence observed is in accordance to several scientific studies and reports relating the same regions to neural correlates of consciousness.
-There are experimental evidences that the administration of the general anesthetic Propofol induces a large decrease in the blood flow in areas of the pre-cuneous, cuneous and posterior cingulate cortex \citep{fiset1999brain}, being the inactivation of the posterior medial part associated with loss of consciousness \citep{kaisti2002effects}.
-Damasio and Dolan reported that injuries affecting the same cortical areas are related to serious disturbs of cognition and consciousness \citep{damasio1999feeling}.
-Laureys highlights that fronto-parietal regions are preferentially deactivated in human patients in vegetative state \citep{laureys2004brain}, being the loss of consciousness on those patients associated with the functional disconnectivity between frontal and parietal regions \citep{laureys1999impaired}.
+This experimental evidence is consistent with several scientific studies and reports relating the same regions to neural correlates of consciousness.
+There is experimental evidence that the administration of the general anesthetic Propofol induces a significant decrease in the blood flow in areas of the pre-cuneus, cuneus, and posterior cingulate cortex \citep{fiset1999brain}, with the inactivation of the posterior medial part being associated with the loss of consciousness \citep{kaisti2002effects}.
+Damasio and Dolan reported that injuries affecting the same cortical areas are related to severe impairments in cognition and consciousness \citep{damasio1999feeling}.
+Laureys highlights that frontoparietal regions are preferentially deactivated in human patients in the vegetative state \citep{laureys2004brain}, and the loss of consciousness in those patients is associated with the functional disconnectivity between frontal and parietal regions \citep{laureys1999impaired}.